AndriiGrytsenko/openssh-ldap-publickey/README.md

 ### Configuration:

+Logging can be configured to go to stderr (default), syslog, or to a file using the **--log** command line option.

-All configuration is read from **/etc/ldap.conf, /etc/pam_ldap.conf or /etc/libnss-ldap.conf** and currently script uses only those parameters:
+All configuration is read from **/etc/ldap.conf, /etc/ldap/ldap.conf, /etc/pam_ldap.conf, /etc/libnss-ldap.conf, or /etc/nslcd.conf** and currently script uses only those parameters:

 **uri** - uri to ldap